tygor/Liriope-Framework/Notes.markdown

 > They don't seem to play together at the moment, and I wnat the ability for my content pages to call on the power of the MVC.

+* Check into the configuration class and the page class "set" functions

+> Refractoring the config class, and error testing this change, helped me realize that the page class holds it's own variables and that they overlap.
+So, who gets what?!
+Why have two classes do the same thing?!

 Config variables
 ----------------